 - Appearance: Alder doesn’t have a color difference between its sapwood and heartwood.
 It can have a light yellowish tint to reddish brown.

 - Hardness: Alder doesn’t have an impressive hardness.
 The subspecies of alder rarely exceeds 650 lbf on the Janka hardness scale.
 This hardness tells us a lot about its competence as a cutting board material.

 - Texture: Alder has a uniform texture with straight grains.
-It’s diffuse-porous, so it resists stains and water damage better than ring-porous woods with similar hardness.
+It resists stains and water damage better than most wood.
 These also give it a fine surface that takes sanding and polishing well.

 - Rot resistance: Alder has poor rot resistance.
 It’s susceptible to rapid decay.
 It isn’t fit to make outdoor furniture or similar appliances.

 - Workability: Woodworkers can make alder cutting boards with minimal effort and the need for specialized tools.
 It’s easy to carve, sand, and finish alder to turn it into a cutting board.

 Alder has two grades: clear and knotty.
 Clear alder is exactly as how it’s described above.
 It has straight grains with a uniform texture, ranging from light tan to reddish brown, resembling cherry in many ways.
 This alder grade is more suitable for manufacturing cutting boards than the other.

 On the other hand, knotty or rustic alder has a unique grain that creates knots, hence the name.
 Although this adds a pronounced look to furniture, it isn’t ideal for cutting boards.
 Knotty alder is much cheaper than clear alder with these defects that need filling.